-And while the roof might not be as noticeable as other parts of your house, if the roof does not complement your house’s design or color scheme, it will stick out like a sore thumb.
+While the roof might not be as noticeable as other parts of your house, if it doesn't complement your house’s design or color scheme, it will stick out like a sore thumb.

 Asphalt Shingles: The Default Homeowner Look

 Most people are familiar with the standard asphalt shingle look.
-When they are new they have a clear color, usually darker-toned, and provide a nice uniform look.
+When they are new, they have a distinct color, usually darker-toned, and provide a nice uniform look.

 One of the biggest complaints with asphalt shingles is that they often begin to fade over time due to sun and weather exposure.

 Stone-Coated Metal Shingles: Not Your Typical Metal Roof

 On the other hand, when people hear “metal roof” they often immediately think of the types of metal roofing used on commercial buildings.

 However, stone-coated metal roofing is different than standard metal roofing.
 Because of the stone particles attached to the metal plates, stone-coated metal roofing is able to avoid the “commercial metal” look that many homeowners want to avoid.